fkarg/fkarg.github.io/staged/brain-work.md

-In chapter eight, I learned that visualizing and simulating (but not doing) physical exercises can prime the body to increase strength to the same degree as doing it in certain situations.
-The idea is to thoroughly visualize your goal, to help your brain find ways to achieve it - and to reward yourself for achieving it afterwards.
+In chapter eight, I learned that visualizing and simulating (but not doing) physical exercises can prime the body to increase strength to the same degree as doing the exercise.
+The idea is to thoroughly visualize every step, to help your brain find ways to achieve it.

 I learned about the Swayer effect in chapter nine.
 It is when you lose intrinsic motivation for doing something after you have gotten extrinsic